+48 22 490 20 44 Help for foreigners living in Poland

 In a situation described above, it is not required to obtain a new work permit.

 The permit is valid for the period for which it was issued.
+The work permit is issued for a fixed period of time not exceeding 3 years.
 The expiry date of the permit is stated on the document.

 A work permit is required in the case of taking up employment on the basis of both employment contracts and civil law contracts.